-When someone says “healthy food,” most people immediately think salad — but not all piles of leafy greens are created equal.
-Portland’s Garden Bar has won the fervent loyalty of the downtown crowd with its innovative approach to the common salad.
-Build your own nutritious masterpiece from a wide selection of seasonal ingredients, including eight types of greens, nearly 20 dressings and toppings like hazelnuts and dried cherries.
-And with six locations and counting, you’re never far from a fresh lunch.
+When someone says “healthy food,” most people immediately think of salad, but not all piles of leafy greens are created equal.
+At Portland’s Crisp Salads, you can build your own nutritious masterpiece from a wide selection of seasonal ingredients, including six types of greens, 12 dressings and numerous toppings like toasted pumpkin seeds and cranberries.
+And with two locations in Portland, you’re never far from a fresh lunch.

-Another salad standout, Garden Monsters crushes the “rabbit food” stereotype with massive salads sure to satisfy even the biggest appetites.
+Another salad standout, Garden Monsters, crushes the “rabbit food” stereotype with massive salads sure to satisfy even the biggest appetites.
 The “Paul Bunyan,” for example, comes loaded with grass-fed steak, red potatoes, bleu cheese and croutons.
 Prefer your salads sans meat?
-Swap cheese for pepperoncini and pork sausage for tofu or vegan chicken in any dish.
+Swap out any animal protein for tofu or vegan chicken in any dish.

-Portland provides plenty of options for loading up on fresh, local veggies.
-Family-owned Verde Cocina piles plates with fresh farmers market produce, garbanzo beans, earthy mole and tortillas hot from the griddle.
+Portland provides plenty of options for loading up on garden-fresh, local veggies.
+Family-owned Verde Cocina piles plates with farmers’ market produce garbanzo beans, earthy mole and tortillas hot from the griddle.
 The Sudra reimagines Indian food to include kale-infused dosa, lentil kofta and broccoli pakora.

-As the demand for gluten-free options has grown, Portland’s forward-thinking foodies have set their tables for diners with dietary restrictions.
+As the demand for gluten-free options has grown, Portland’s forward-thinking chefs have set their tables for diners with dietary restrictions.

 Folks looking for liquid meals have plenty of options in Portland.
-Local juice bars Harlow, Kure, Poa and Canteen all have a wide array of fresh green juices and smoothies.
+Local juice bars Harlow, Kure, and Poa Café have a wide array of fresh green juices and smoothies.
 Amp up your order with superfoods like maca, goji berries, turmeric and spirulina.
 If you’re still hungry, simply add a cozy oatmeal cup, macrobiotic lunch bowl or raw vegan dessert.

 Was this page helpful?